Do Roaches Cause Asthma?

 Proteins play a vital role in our body, and two types of proteins that are essential in triggering asthma symptoms are Toll-Like Receptors (TLRs) and Proteinase-Activated Receptors (PARs).
 These proteins are present in various parts of the body, including the respiratory tract, skin, and immune cells.
 When activated, they can cause inflammation and constriction of the airways, leading to asthma symptoms.

 Cockroach allergens are one of the triggers that can activate TLRs and PARs.
 Cockroaches produce specific allergens that can enter our body through inhalation or ingestion.
 These allergens have been found to activate TLRs and PARs in the respiratory tract, leading to an inflammatory response.
+Allergens from both the German cockroach and American cockroach have been shown to activate innate immune pathways involved in asthma.
 This response causes swelling of the airways, making it difficult to breathe.
 Moreover, cockroach allergens can also trigger mucus production in the lungs that further adds to breathing difficulties.

 Other factors such as genetics and exposure to other allergens can also influence the activation of TLRs and PARs in response to cockroach allergens.
 Studies have shown that people with a genetic predisposition for asthma may be more susceptible to developing asthma symptoms when exposed to cockroach allergens.
 Similarly, individuals who already have asthma may experience worsening symptoms when exposed to these allergens.